eurecom-s3/dissecting_afl/README.md

 # Dissecting American Fuzzy Lop - A FuzzBench Evaluation

 This repo contains the code in the AFL/ folder and the artifacts to reproduce the experiments in the fuzzbench/ folder.
+The reports with the output of the experiments is contained in the reports/ folder.

 To build all the AFL variants used in the paper follow the readme in the AFL/ folder, to run the experiments follow the fuzzbench documentation.